Skip to content

 list[str] (Optional, default: [])

 An optional list of Plex genres to filter by.
-If specified, only items with these genres will be synced.
+If specified, only items with these genres will be scanned.

 ["Anime", "Animation"]

-This is useful for syncing only Anime content in a mixed library.
+This is useful for scanning for only Anime content in a mixed library.

-Genres are sources from the metdata you use (typically TheMovieDB or TheTVDB).
-You can find the possible genres below:
+Genres are sourced from the media item's source metadata agent (typically TheMovieDB or TheTVDB).
+You can find some of the common genres here:

 PLEX_METADATA_SOURCE